Glycogen storage disease type I: Treatment of acute metabolic acidosis episodes

 The most significant acute problem in childhood is a vulnerability to episodes of metabolic acidosis precipitated by minor illnesses.
 If a vomiting illness persists longer than 2–4 hours, the child should be seen and assessed for dehydration, acidosis, and hypoglycemia.
 If these are developing, intravenous fluids should be provided at a rate above maintenance.
 For mild acidosis, an effective fluid is 10% dextrose in ½ normal saline with 20 mEq/L KCl, but if acidosis is severe, 75–100 mEq/L NaHCO_{3} and 20 mEq/L of K acetate can be substituted for the NaCl and KCl.

 Metabolic control

 Metabolic control often diminishes during and after puberty, as a result of a patient outgrowing their dietary treatment plan.

+Gene therapy

+Pariglasgene brecaparvovec (Genglycos) was approved for medical use in the United States in August 2026.

 Prognosis

 Without adequate metabolic treatment, patients with GSD I have died in infancy or childhood of overwhelming hypoglycemia and acidosis.
 Those who survived were stunted in physical growth and delayed in puberty because of chronically low insulin levels.
 Intellectual disability resulting from recurrent, severe hypoglycemia is considered preventable with appropriate treatment.

 Liver complications have been serious in some patients.
 Adenomas of the liver can develop in the second decade or later, with a small chance of later malignant transformation to hepatoma or hepatic carcinomas (detectable by alpha-fetoprotein screening).
 Several children with advanced hepatic complications have improved after liver transplantation.

 Additional problems reported in adolescents and adults with GSD I have included hyperuricemic gout, pancreatitis, and chronic kidney failure.
 Despite hyperlipidemia, atherosclerotic complications are uncommon.

 With diagnosis before serious harm occurs, prompt reversal of acidotic episodes, and appropriate long-term treatment, most children will be healthy.
 With exceptions and qualifications, adult health and life span may also be fairly good, although the lack of effective treatment before the mid-1980s means information on long-term efficacy is limited.